Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

-The Centers for Medicare and Medicaid Service (CMS) have announced updates for 2018.
-There will be an increase in the 2018 deductible for Medicare Part A, and an increase in the Medicare Part B premium for some.
+The Centers for Medicare and Medicaid Service (CMS) have announced updates for 2019.
+There will be an increase in the 2019 deductible for Medicare Part A, and an increase in the Medicare Part B premium.

 Changes to Medicare Part A

 The annual deductible for Medicare Part A is increasing a minor $24 in 2019, from $1,340 to $1,364.

 Medicare Part B Deductible

 There is a slight change to the Medicare Part B deductible in 2019.
 It will rise from $183 per year to $185 per year.